jbeck4004/markdown-test/README.md

 ## Getting Started
 This README provides a very brief overview of the gate (i.e., source code repository), how to retrieve a copy, and how to build it.
-Detailed documentation about the Userland gate can be found in the 'doc' directory.
+Detailed documentation about the Userland gate can be found in the `doc` directory.

 ## Overview
 The Userland consolidation maintains a project at